 Withdrawal symptoms from fentanyl usually begin anywhere from 12 to 30 hours after the last dose is taken.
-Longer if you have a fentanyl patch, since it’s an extended release medicine.
+Longer if you have a fentanyl patch since it’s an extended release medicine.

 Withdrawal would usually start within about a day of removing the patch.

 Anywhere from two to four days after the last dose of fentanyl is when the peak effects of withdrawal are often seen.
-Within about a week, most of the symptoms tail off, through you may experience lingering emotional issues which can be overcome with time and with the development of emotional regulation skills and tools.
+Within about a week, most of the symptoms tail off, though you may experience lingering emotional issues which can be overcome with time and with the development of emotional regulation skills and tools.

-If you are suffering with addiction you may benefit from accessing professional help in the form of medication, rehab, or therapy.
+If you are suffering from addiction you may benefit from accessing professional help in the form of medication, rehab, or therapy.
 Or a combination of all three.
-During your assessment a treatment provider will try to get as comprehensive a picture as possible to determine which course of treatment will be best for you.
+During your assessment, a treatment provider will try to get as comprehensive a picture as possible to determine which course of treatment will be best for you.
 You will be asked questions relating to your drug and alcohol use, lifestyle and medical needs.
 You will also be asked some contextual questions relating to family employment, as well as your mental, emotional and physical health.